The Single Electronic Window system used for customs clearance.

 Yes, we have a dedicated department to deal with customs clearance supporting our trucking division.
 Please contact us with your detailed enquiry and we will provide you with a quotation.

-Duties in Zimbabwe for imported goods is determined by ZIMRA on the CIF value declared.
+Duties in Zimbabwe for imported goods is determined by Zimbawe Revenue Authority (“ZIMRA”) on the commercial invoice value (“CIF”) value declared.
 Cargo transiting through Zimbabwe, though not subject to duties, must move in bond.
 The purpose of the bond is to ensure that should the cargo find it's way into the Zimbabwean market, ZIMRA will be able to collect the applicable duties from the bond agent.
 The same CIF value should thus be used to determine the hypothetical duty used in the calculations.
 There is no strict format to follow, but the below example is widely accepted.

 " To Whom it May Concern